 We’re happy to distribute directly to book stores, schools, colleges, libraries and individuals.
-We accept purchase orders from established customers faxed to us at 917-386-2769.
+We accept purchase orders from established customers emailed to us.
 Our standard discount rate is 20 percent for orders of 1 to 5 books, 30 percent for quantities 6 to ten, and 40 percent for orders of eleven or more books.
 The buyer pays shipping.
 You may mix titles.
 Unless we have made a specific arrangement with you to the contrary, we accept returns for credit only, we do not pay cash for returns.
 If we have not set up terms with you, please enclose a check with your order.
 We don’t accept credit cards, but we do accept Paypal.
 Contact us for details.
 We typically ship all orders within 24 hours.

 Ingram is the largest book wholesaler in North America.
 Most bookstores have an account with Ingram.
 Therefore, if you want one of our titles, and your favorite store doesn’t carry it, they can probably get it within two days from Ingram.